krb5/krb5/doc/rst_source/krb_admins/install_clients.rst

 true for historical reasons only.

-If you anticipate users frequently logging into remote hosts (e.g. using ssh) using forwardable credentials, consider setting **forwardable** to true so that users obtain forwardable tickets by default.
+If you anticipate users frequently logging into remote hosts (e.g., using ssh) using forwardable credentials, consider setting **forwardable** to true so that users obtain forwardable tickets by default.
 Otherwise users will need to use ``kinit -f`` to get forwardable tickets.